-Traditionally, growth is maximized and wound closure is fastest if trimming and pruning is done before the spring growth flush.
+Traditionally, growth is maximized and wound closure is fastest if trimming is done before the spring growth flush.
 Some trees, like oak and elm, should only be pruned during the winter since they are prone to disease.
 Dormant trimming enables us to correct disease problems which would be more risky during the summer season.
 Heavy trimming just after the spring growth flush should be avoided but normal trimming cycles resume thereafter and are just as effective in the health of your trees.
 Our experienced staff is always available to tend to your tree trimming needs year round.

 The amount of live tissue that should be removed depends on the tree size, species and age, as well as the pruning objectives.
 Younger trees will tolerate the removal of higher percentage than that of mature trees.
 It is important to remember that it is easier for a tree to recover from several small pruning wounds faster than one large wound.
 The older and larger a tree becomes, the less energy it has in reserve to close wounds and defend against decay or insect attack.